From homotopy links to stratified homotopy theories: Introduction

 In \cref{Section:Real_Char_WE} we prove that the functor $\RealP{-}\colon \sS_P\to\Top_P$ characterizes weak-equivalences between arbitrary objects.
 We do so by showing that, for a stratified simplicial set $K$, $\RealP{\Link{\I}(K)}$, $\Real{K}_b$, $\HolINP(\RealNP{K})$ and $\HolIP(\RealP{K})$ are all weakly-equivalent.
 The key technical part, which consists mostly of point-set topology, is the proof that $\HolINP(\RealNP{K})$ and $\HolIP(\RealP{K})$ are weakly equivalent.

-In \cref{Section:FSAE}, we prove that $\Sing_P$ characterizes all weak-equivalences.
-We do so by first proving in \cref{Section:Ex_P_FSAE} that the natural map $K\to \Ex_P(K)$ is a strong anodyne extension.
-In particular, this completes the proof that $\Exi_P$ is a fibrant replacement functor for stratified simplicial sets, see \cref{cor:Exi_P_fibrant_replacement}.
-The proof relies on the notion of strong anodyne extensions, introduced by Moss in \cite{MossSae} and already applied to stratified simplicial sets in \cite{douSimp}.

-In \cref{Section:Hammock}, we use the results of \cref{Section:Real_Char_WE,Section:FSAE} to show that the adjunctions $\RealStrat{-}\dashv \SingStrat$ and $\RealP{-}\dashv \Sing_P$ descend to equivalences between the homotopy categories of stratified simplicial sets and stratified spaces.
+In \cref{Section:Hammock}, we use the results of \cref{Section:FSAE,Section:Real_Char_WE} to show that the adjunctions $\RealStrat{-}\dashv \SingStrat$ and $\RealP{-}\dashv \Sing_P$ descend to equivalences between the homotopy categories of stratified simplicial sets and stratified spaces.
 We then use this result to show that the homotopy theory of triangulable conically stratified objects embeds fully faithfully in the homotopy category of stratified spaces (\cref{Cor:Conic_embed}).
-Finally, in \cref{Section:Simp_Approx_Standalone}, we deduce a simplicial approximation theorem from the comparison between the homotopy categories.
+Finally, in \cref{Section:Simp_Approx_Standalone}, we deduce a stratified simplicial approximation theorem from the comparison between the homotopy categories.

 In \cref{Section:LastHolink}, we prove that for a stratified simplicial set $K$, the holinks $\Real{\Hol_{\I}(K)}$, $\Real{\Hol_{\I}(K^{\fib})}$ and $\HolIP(\RealP{K})$ are all weakly-equivalent.
-We do so by investigating a nice class of cofibrant objects, the vertically stratified CW-complexes, in \cref{Section:Vertical}, and proving that they satisfy a stricter type of approximation theorem (\cref{Section:Last_Approximation}).
+We do so by investigating a well-behaved classes of stratified spaces, vertically stratified CW-complexes and simplicial sets, in \cref{Section:Vertical} and proving a series of approximation theorems (\cref{prop:simplicial_vertical_approx,prop:vertical_approx}).
 Along the way, we show that the class of vertically stratified CW-complex, with their vertical maps and homotopies, model the homotopy category of stratified spaces (see \cref{Cor:CW_Model}).
+Finally, \cref{Section:Last_Approximation} gives the proof of \cref{prop:another_approximation} which is the key technical argument in comparing the homotopy links.

 In \cref{section:appendix}, we give an example of a particular stratum preserving map which obstructs the transport of the model structure from $\sS_P$ to $\Top_P$, and constrains the kind of model structures that one can hope to obtain on $\Top_P$.
 We also discuss how this example translates for other work on the subject such as \cite{nand2019simplicial} and \cite{haine2018homotopy}.